UrbanMonastics/Source-Text-Parser/README.md

 To ensure that we can support additional elements.
 These extensions are broken into inline or block level markings.

 ### Inline Extensions
 These can be placed anywhere within the texts.
-Since there are not standard ways for these to be implemented
+Since there are not standard ways for these to be implemented in HTML.
+Instead we need to

 *	\_underline\_		Make the encased text underlined (not supported by Github).
+Note that we disable the ability for bold or italic using underscores in order to support underlining texts.
 *	‾over line‾		Make the encased text over-lined.
 Only supported in HTML formatting. (not supported by Github).
 *	\_‾under and over line‾\_		Make the encased text both underlined and over-lined.
 Only supported in HTML formatting, in other outputs will show as underlined. (not supported by Github).
 *	[red]red text[/red]		Make the encased text red.